ogechukwujane/movie-app/README.md

 ### `Data Manipulations`

 **Note: The API details has maximum number of usage.
 If no data to display, know that it have excideed the number of fetch per day.
 Try to view another day.
-I display the error message using an alert(don't mind please)**
+I display the error message using an alert(please, don't mind)**

 Data used was gotten from the (https://imdb-api.com/api).
 The Swagger Documentation which can be accessed via (https://imdb-api.com/swagger/index.html) was used and the API's were consumed using Redux-toolkit/RTK Query.